symfony/symfony-docs/cookbook/form/form_customization.rst

 PHP Method
 ~~~~~~~~~~

-In PHP your unique option is to create a new template file which is similar the
+In PHP there is only one method which is to create a new template file - this is
-the second option for Twig.
+similar to the second method used by Twigs.

 The template must be named after the part to theme: